juancarlucci/energy-grid/README.md

 In App.tsx: This is where data is displayed—like a branch serving its readers.
 It fetches static grid data, while subscriptions handle live updates.

-Flow: useQuery asks HQ for initial data, which Apollo fetches from erver.cjs, caches, and returns as loading, error, or data states.
+> Behind the Scenes: useQuery asks HQ for initial data, which Apollo fetches from erver.cjs, caches, and returns as loading, error, or data states.

 ### useSubscription: The Live Courier